codeWithAmben/eventsphere/README.md

 # EventSphere

 EventSphere is a lightweight PHP-based events management prototype built for demos, learning, and small-scale event management.
 It uses simple XML storage (under /data) and includes features such as web UI, basic ticketing, PDF export (optional), and Google SSO for authentication.
+(THIS IS IN DEVELOPMENT)

 ---